 - And sad to say, it was fun to make everyone jealous, but I’m not sure that’s a good selling point.

 I just tried on a Women’s Medium and I got it on.
-A woman’s medium ranges 5’3”-5’11”, 120-170lbs, 28-45” around, with a 35lb lift and 18lbs in the primary, 9lbs in the trim weight pouches.
+A woman’s medium ranges 5’3”-5’11”, 120-170lbs, 28-45” round, with a 35lb lift and 18lbs in the primary, 9lbs in the trim weight pouches.
 Again, this is their recommendations and it’s best to come in for a proper fitting!

 - Instant Dry – perfect for travel.
 Less water retention & lower post-dive weight

-- Ultra Durable – Extremely resistant to UV, Chemicals, and abrasion.
+- Ultra Durable – Extremely resistant to UV, chemicals, and abrasion.